Missouri Academy of Physician Assistants (MOAPA) |

 • Assist in surgery

-• Prescribe controlled substances in schedules III, IV and V
+• Prescribe controlled substances in schedules II (limited to hydrocodone) III, IV and V